Polirecyliente/SGConocimiento/Math/Usable_facts.md

 #C# --- Polynomials (Polinomios)
 #C# ---| Operations with polynomials (Operaciones con polinomios)
 #C# Geometry definitions (Definiciones de geometría)
+#C# --- Geometry postulates (Postulados de geometría)
+#C# --- Geometry theorems (Teoremas de geometría)
 #C# --- Basic shapes and their formulas (Formas básicas y sus fórmulas)
 #C# Probability definitions (Definiciones de probabilidad)
 #C# --- Measures of central tendency (Medidas de tendencia central)
 #C# Simplifications (Simplificaciones)
 #C# Science and engineering definitions (Definiciones de ciencia e ingeniería)
 #C# --- Science and engineering formulas (Fórmulas de ciencia e ingeniería)
+#C# --- Science and engineering procedure definitions (Definiciones de procedimientos de ciencia e ingeniería)

 #T# Beginning of content
 -->

 ## Math definitions (Definiciones de matemática)

+(Axioma)
+**Axiom**: facts of math that are accepted as true without proof.

+(Teorema)
+**Theorem**: a statement that can be proved with postulates, axioms and/or with other theorems.

+The black square $\blacksquare$ means that the paragraph proof of the theorem is finished.

 (Variables)
 **Variables**: the representation of quantities that can vary, written using letters of the alphabet, such as $a, b, c, x, y, z$.